reini1305/authentic-weather-pebble/README.md

 - Shows the current and 3h weather forecast in textual form and using a color background.

 #Credits
-Credits go to adrianchifor (https://github.com/adrianchifor/authentic-weather-pebble) from which I forked this
+Credits go to adrianchifor (https://github.com/adrianchifor/authentic-weather-pebble) from which I forked this.
+And to Mathew Reiss for his incredibly simple to use dithering library (https://github.com/MathewReiss/dithering)